Simogh67/Binary-imbalanced-classification-/README.md

 Moreover, since our task is an imbalanced classification problem, we try the ensemble learning technique.

-First, we build a pool of classifiers (pick the best classifiers among the above methods).
+First, we build a pool of classifiers (bagging and random forest trees).
 Then, to make the dataset more balanced, under-sampling (Random Under sampling technique) and over-sampling (Synthetic Minority Oversampling Technique) methods are leveraged.
 In the next step, all classifiers that make at least one correct prediction are selected.
 The predictions from each classifier are then combined using a weighted average,